 With Antarctica I fulfilled myself a yearlong dream, and it would be an understatement to say I spent one of the best years of my life in the icy desert.
-But the accomplishment of a dream is not seldomly followed by a period of brutal realization that there is no lasting happiness in reaching such a goal, rather than leaving behind a void that can be extraordinarily hard to fill.
+But the accomplishment of a dream is sometimes followed by a realization that there is no lasting happiness in reaching a goal, and that it can leave behind a void that can be extraordinarily hard to fill.

 Those of you who have read the last entries of my Antarctica journal might have gotten the idea that I have experienced exactly that.
-And indeed, after I came home from the Antarctic Plateau I fell into a deep crevasse, something I until then considered impossible to happen.
-It may sound strange that one can feel without purpose at a good job, feel homeless in a fancy apartment, feel lonely in the midst of friends and family, and poor within all the material things that money can buy.
-Now, a year later, I know that I was walking a fine line at the rim of depression.
+And indeed, after I came home from the Antarctic Plateau I fell down a crevasse, something I until then considered impossible to happen.
+It is so strange how one can feel so meaningless and poor and lonely while having a good job, a nice apartment and friends and family around.
+I was having a full-on after-Ice-blues.

 In the middle of all this, in Spring of 2019, a good friend introduced me to insight meditation.
-Thinking it was worth a shot I applied for a course without much hesitation, and got accepted for a 10-day silence retreat at the Dhamma Pajjota Vipassana Meditation Center in Dilsen-Stokkum, Belgium.
+Thinking it was worth a shot I applied for a course, and got accepted for a 10-day silence retreat at the Dhamma Pajjota Vipassana Meditation Center in Dilsen-Stokkum, Belgium.

 The center lies in the middle of nowhere outside a small town, a few kilometers behind the Dutch border.
 From the outside, only the administration building – an old train station – is visible, with an inconspicious sign at the outside wall that says "Vipassana Meditatie Centrum Dhamma Pajjota".